-GRE scores are reportable for 5 years from the date of examination.
+GRE scores are acceptable for 5 years after the date of examination.

-If I don’t provide original GRE scores with my application, will I still be evaluated for admission?
+If I don’t provide official GRE scores with my application, will I still be evaluated for admission?

 Do I need to submit TOEFL scores?

-Please submit your TOEFL score electronically to UC Davis using the following codes: Institution code 4834 and Department code 68.
+TOEFL scores must be sent electronically, directly to UC Davis using the following codes: Institution code 4834 and Department code 68.